What is an echocardiogram?

 of heart function by using measurements taken while the heart is beating.
 3-D echo

-shows enhanced views of the heart's anatomy and can be used to determine the appropriate
+shows enhanced views of the heart's anatomy and can be used to plan treatment for

 Why might I need an echocardiogram?

-An echocardiogram may be performed for further evaluation of signs or symptoms that
+An echocardiogram may be done for further evaluation of signs or symptoms that may

 Cardiomyopathy.
-An enlargement of the heart due to thickening or weakening of the heart muscle
+An enlargement of the heart due to thick or weak heart muscle

 Congenital heart disease.
 Defects in one or more heart structures that occur during formation of the fetus,

-such as a ventricular septal defect (hole in the wall between the two lower chambers
+such as a ventricular septal defect (hole in the wall between the 2 lower chambers

 of the heart).

-in the blood vessels and lungs, and edema (swelling) in the feet, ankles, and other
+the blood vessels and lungs, and edema (swelling) in the feet, ankles, and other parts

 Aneurysm.
-A dilation of a part of the heart muscle or the aorta (the large artery that carries
+A widening and weakening of a part of the heart muscle or the aorta (the large artery

-oxygenated blood out of the heart to the rest of the body), which may cause weakness
+that carries oxygenated blood out of the heart to the rest of the body).
+The aneurysm

 blood flow within the heart.
 The valves can become narrowed and prevent blood from